X Close

 “All 14-16 learners who have been on our programmes have achieved positive outcomes of achieving qualifications and returning to school or progressing to post 16 provision at College,” said Mrs. Butterick.

 “For over thirty years Project Challenge has been at the forefront of providing innovative education for some of the most disadvantaged and vulnerable learners in Calderdale.
-This new GCSE provision is another demonstration that we continue to be the leading provider of alternative education in Calderdale setting goals and standards for others to follow,” said Lorna Butterick.
+This new provision is another demonstration that we continue to be the leading provider of alternative education in Calderdale setting goals and standards for others to follow,” said Lorna Butterick.

 Please contact lorna.butterick@projectchallenge.org.uk or Telephone 01422 36364 for further information.